 For example, if you intend to attach some edges within your table, you can rabbet your stuff.
 It’s two-sided and can match to the edge of your table.

 Well, this one is used for crafting corners.
-Basically, it appears in angled-cut on the face and, can form 2 structures which can be connected together to establish a fine corner of your wooden grain.
+Basically, it appears in angled-cut on the face and, can form 2 structures that can be connected together to establish a fine corner of your wooden grain.

 In total, a sufficient miter cut requires 90-degree angle cuts.
 Meaning, 45-degree for each.